waleking/wiki_processor/README.md

 ####raw_words.py
 Find out the words related to a specific topic such as Military, Baseball, Film and so on.
+To accelerate the processing speed, we process the dataset by chunk.
+And this will cost ? and 18 GB memory on server.

 usage: python raw_words.py [node="Military" | node ="All"]
     node="All" means to process all topics mentioned in ../data/pages/[node]_pages.txt